haraldmaida/lamcal/README.md

 Features:

-* Evaluation functions are provided in two variants: An associated function, e.g. `Term::reduce`, that mutate the term in place and a standalone function, e.g. `reduce`, that leave the original term unchanged and return the result as a new term.
+* Evaluation functions are provided in two variants: An associated function, e.g. `Term::reduce`, that mutates the term in place and a standalone function, e.g. `reduce`, that leaves the original term unchanged and returns the result as a new term.
 * Strategies for α-conversion and β-reduction are defined as traits to easily implement custom strategies and use it with the functionality of this library.
 * The parser gives detailed information about parse errors, like the position of the error in the